 The film also explores risks balloons pose to children and teenagers.
 According to the US-based Consumer Product Safety Commission, balloons are linked to more infant fatalities than any other child product and death by helium inhalation consistently takes lives each year.

-We are excited that such a documentary is being brought to life to finally the lid on the balloon industry.
+We are excited that such a documentary is being brought to life to finally lift the lid on the balloon industry.

-A recent Adelaide Advertiser article quoted one of our competitors Peter Van The Party Man store owner Mark Van who said items that cause more damage to native and marine wildlife included plastic bags, fishing lines and nets.
+A recent Adelaide Advertiser article quoted one of our local competitors Peter Van The Party Man store owner Mark Van who said items that cause more damage to native and marine wildlife included plastic bags, fishing lines and nets.

 “I’ve been in the business for 43 years and this comes up every five to 10 years and it’s when someone gets as bee in their bonnet, think they’re doing the right thing, but haven’t done their research,” Mr Van said.